Poor Law Amendment Act 1867

 The Poor Law Amendment Act 1867 (30 & 31 Vict. c.
 106) was an act of the Parliament of the United Kingdom, sponsored by Gathorne Gathorne-Hardy, 1st Earl of Cranbrook and supported by Henry Herbert, 4th Earl of Carnarvon, Florence Nightingale and the Association for the Improvement of the Infirmaries of London Workhouses.

+Subsequent developments

+The whole act, so far as unrepealed, was repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.